bediger4000/utf8validator/README.md

 I chose to use a `Fail` state separate from `Begin` to allow my program to re-synchronize if bad byte(s) appear in its input.
+Re-synchronization shows up on the diagram above as transitions out of the Fail state.
+Transitions happen on input of a byte, and depend on the unfortunately variable-sized prefix bits, 0,  10, 110, 1110, 11110 There's a catch all bucket of byte-prefixes, "other", anything that doesn't have one of those 5 prefixes.

 [My program](r1.go) also prints out code points as it finds them.
+Transitioning to Begin state means that it can print the code point.

 ```sh
 $ go build r1.go